Author: Laura L Keogh | ISBN: 978-1-911611-24-0 | | Format: Paperback | Extent: Approx 300 pages | Price: €45 | Publishing: 24 May 2019

 Chapter 13: Transferring personal data within and outside the EU

-Chapter 14: Practicalities of transfers within a complicated network
+Chapter 14: Transfers within a non traditional network

 Part 4: Miscellaneous